-Other proposals include the introduction of small modular reactors (SMRs) of up to a few tens of megawatts each in remote (i.e. off-grid) communities and resource extraction sites which currently rely on small-scale fossil fuel generating plants to provide heat and/or electricity [AECL, 2012].
+Other proposals include the introduction of small modular reactors (SMRs) of up to a few tens of megawatts each in remote (i.e. off-grid) communities and resource extraction sites which currently rely on small-scale fossil fuel generating plants to provide heat and/or electricity [AECL, 2012], [HATCH, 2016].
 The reactors are based on a variety of non-CANDU technologies, including liquid metal cooled, molten salt cooled and light water cooled.

 There are currently no active environmental assessments or licence applications underway for any of these projects or proposals.
-However, the NWMO will continue to monitor the situation and will evaluate the implications and options for any new reactors as part of the review of the Adaptive Phased Management approach.
+However, the CNSC is currently conducting a Phase 1 prelicensing review of a Canadian designed small, modular molten salt reactor for a vendor [Terrestrial Energy, 2016].
+The NWMO will continue to monitor the situation and will evaluate the implications and options for any new reactors as part of the review of the Adaptive Phased Management approach.